Shocked by the Bible p.3

 John 3:2 “Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him.”
 Children is present tense.
 We don’t wait for the resurrection to become his children.
 We call him Father now.
-Being like him and becoming him, entering his family are two very different concepts.
+Being like him and becoming him, are two very different concepts.

 We are adopted into a Family who is ruled and cared for by God

 “Just like the whole model we have on planet earth here right now, our families, when you have parents you have authority over children… the children actually grow up from the state of knowing nothing to the state of being just like their parents,… AND THE CYCLE CONTINUES.” (paranormal palace radio)

 Jesus in Jn.10 said I am the Son of God?
 Singular, there are no other sons like him.
 Jesus is the Eternal Son by his nature, as God.
 We on the other hand are adopted.